 Governors have good attendance at meetings and we have never cancelled a meeting because it was not “quorate” (the number of governors needed to ensure that legal decisions can be made).

 The Governing Body has had a particularly busy year, and in addition to attending formal meetings, Governors have completed a range of training.

-Ms Chissim, Mr O’Hanlon and Mrs Thomas have many years of teaching and leadership experience in schools between them and have attended a range of training in their school roles in addition to governor training.
+Mrs Johnson has many years of teaching and leadership experience in schools and other Governors have attended a range of governor training organised by the Local Authority and the Diocese.
 Other Governors have experience working in other fields and bring a wealth of knowledge and skills to the Governing Body.

 Governors also regularly come into school to conduct monitoring visits.
 These visits are an essential part of the work of the Governing Body and ensure that Governors understand what is happening in school on a day-to-day basis.

 The work of the Governing Body this year

 Governing Body Business 2018/2019

 Maintenance and development of the school premises.
 Recent premises projects have included new perimeter fencing and carpark fencing, new CCTV, new classroom furniture, new computer equipment, new finance office and new signage (school values/mission statement displays and school sign).